 The rulers of the nations lord it over them, and their great ones control them, but it shall not be so among you.

-Still Don’t Like the Bible?
+If You Still Don’t Like It…

-If you still don’t want the book, fine, that’s your choice.
+If you still don’t like the book, fine, that’s your choice.
 But if you want our civilization to drop the Bible and move on without it, you’ll need to provide an appropriate replacement beforehand: something that teaches these lessons better than the Bible does.

 Paul Rosenberg